 Even if the winds don’t push a tandem pair off-course, high winds cause a lot of ground turbulence at the official landing area, creating very dangerous rotors in the airflow as the wind blows over obstacles like buildings, trees, fences, etc. If the parachute hits one of these rotors, it could theoretically drop the tandem pair like a trapdoor.
 We’re determined to not let that happen on our watch, so when the risk factors are there, we call a weather hold and wait for skydiving conditions to improve.

-If weather is inappropriate for a great skydive, we cheerfully reschedule for a better day.
+If the weather is inappropriate for a great skydive, we cheerfully reschedule for a better day.
 We want you to have the safest, most enjoyable skydiving experience possible, after all!
 It’s our duty to ensure safe conditions abound, before allowing you to leap from a plane.